HarshS16/TaskFlow/README.md

-# Kinetic Flow - A Modern Task Manager
+# TaskFlow - A Modern Task Manager

 Kinetic Flow is a modern task manager application designed to help you organize your tasks efficiently.
 With a clean and intuitive interface, it allows you to manage your to-do list with ease.
 This project is built with the latest web technologies, providing a fast and responsive user experience.